Good Grief (album)

 Good Grief is the third studio album by Brooklyn indie pop band Lucius.
 Released on PIAS Recordings, Mom + Pop Music and Dine Alone Records, their second album peaked at number 92 on the Billboard 200 chart.
+In 2020, Lucius released an expanded edition with bonus and demos tracks including covers of Ian & Sylvia's "You Were on My Mind", David Bowie's "Let's Dance", and The Kinks's "Strangers".

 Critical reception

 The album received positive reviews from critics; according to Metacritic, it received a score of 70 out of 100, based on 16 reviews.

 Accolades

 Track listing

-All songs were written by Holly Laessig and Jess Wolfe.
+All songs were written by Holly Laessig and Jess Wolfe, except as noted.